Brendan Donovan Player Props: Cardinals vs. Marlins

-On Tuesday, Brendan Donovan (hitting .395 in his past 10 games) and the St. Louis Cardinals face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
-First pitch is at 1:10 PM ET.
+On Wednesday, Brendan Donovan (hitting .382 in his past 10 games) and the St. Louis Cardinals play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
+First pitch is at 6:40 PM ET.

-He had three hits (going 3-for-4 with a home run and two RBI) in his last appearance against the Yankees.
+He reached base in his only plate appearance in his previous appearance against the Marlins.

 Brendan Donovan Game Info & Props vs. the Marlins